 • United Center: The nearest CTA station is Illinois Medical District on the Blue Line, about a half mile to the south.
 We have made this walk in the evening and it isn’t too bad — read our United Center Itinerary for more info.

-• Toyota Park: The nearest CTA stop is Midway on the Orange Line, which really isn’t that close.
+• SeatGeek Stadium: The nearest CTA stop is Midway on the Orange Line, which really isn’t that close.
 However, for Fire games and other events, the venue operates a shuttle from Midway.
 More info here.

 While you’re in Chicago enjoying the games, don’t forget to budget some free time for all else the city has to offer.
 We highly recommend the following activities: